JuliaArrays/CustomUnitRanges.jl/README.md

 This Julia package supports the creation of array types with "unconventional" indices, i.e., when the indices may not start at 1.
-With this package, each custom array type can have a corresponding `indices` range type, consequently providing a means for consistency in allocation by `similar`.
+With this package, each custom array type can have a corresponding `axes` range type, consequently providing a means for consistency in allocation by `similar`.

 See http://docs.julialang.org/en/latest/devdocs/offset-arrays.html for